Last Updated on

-Cup feeding is an effective alternative feeding method that can be used to supplement a breastfed baby.
+Cup feeding is an effective alternative feeding method to feed a breastfed or bottle-fed baby.
 It is especially useful for feeding premature babies and when mothers are unable to breastfeed.
 Cup feeding is not new and has been used for hundreds of years by women around the world.

 Which Babies Need Cup Feeding?